Why the Oxman Cenote is Our Favorite Yucatán Cenote

 As we continue to blog about Mexico, you'll soon realize that we love cenotes.
 We love to visit them, we love to write about them, and we're maybe a bit obsessed with them.
 To be fair, cenotes are one of Mexico's most popular attractions.
 Why?
 Because you can experience Mayan culture, swim, snorkel, rope swing, dive, and backflip into their crystal clear waters.
 Basically they're little slices of paradise on a hot humid day.
 The Oxman Cenote & Hacienda San Lorenzo in Valladolid truly has it all and should be on everyone's Mexico travel itinerary.

 A cenote is a collapsed limestone cave that exposes a groundwater pool.
 The water is typically very clear because it comes from filtered rainwater that contains very little particles.
 At most cenotes, tree roots crawl down from the surface, often touching the water at the bottom.
 Rays of sunshine flood through the cave roof, creating a mystical, mysterious vibe.

-Cenotes are most common on the Yucatán peninsula along coastlines and locations with little soil development.
-The peninsula alone has over 6,000 cenotes!
+Cenotes are most common on the Yucatan peninsula along coastlines and locations with little soil development.
+Mexico's Yucatan Peninsula alone has over 6,000 cenotes!

 Our favorite cenote we've visited thus far is the Oxman Cenote in Valladolid, Mexico.
 The cenote is located on an old agave plantation called Hacienda San Lorenzo Oxman.
 The property now houses a restaurant and swimming pool, in addition to the cenote.
 This makes spending all day on the hacienda a slam dunk.
 Did I really just use the phrase 'slam dunk'?!
 One of our favorite parts about the cenote is that it's relatively hidden and takes some effort to get to.
 It's not off the side of the main highway with a gigantic sign like a lot of cenotes on the Yucatán peninsula.